Dean-Coakley/website/content/en/docs/tasks/run-application/horizontal-pod-autoscale.md

 Starting from v1.12, a new algorithmic update removes the need for the upscale delay.

-- `--horizontal-pod-autoscaler-downscale-delay`: The value for this option is a duration that specifies how long the autoscaler has to wait before another downscale operation can be performed after the current one has completed.
+- `--horizontal-pod-autoscaler-downscale-stabilization`: The value for this option is a duration that specifies how long the autoscaler has to wait before another downscale operation can be performed after the current one has completed.
   The default value is 5 minutes (`5m0s`).